 There are many benefits to SBA loans, and lots of insurance agencies are finding that this is a particularly good time to apply for them.
 Unfortunately there are some downsides to an SBA loan that borrowers can encounter.
 One downside we’re hearing about lately is the length of time that SBA loans can take to be funded.

-Don’t Let a Quick Loan Put Your Insurance Agency into a Tailspin!
 Every week, we find ourselves talking to insurance agency owners who’ve found themselves in a tough financial position.
-They’ve taken out a loan to solve a temporary cash flow crunch believing they’ll repay it in a couple of months.
+They’ve taken out a loan to solve a temporary cash flow crunch, believing they’ll repay it in a couple of months.
 But they didn’t play out their hand and run the numbers.
 So they didn’t realize the lender’s fees and interest rates were exorbitant and the terms were undefined.
 Six months later they’re still paying dearly.
-Frighteningly, this is a trap we see many agencies fall into, and it often leads to failure.
+This is a trap we see agencies fall into all too often.

 A bad loan is too expensive to live with.
 It sucks away your predictable cash flow and commissions to cover its inflated payments.
-Like a parasite, this loan consumes your agency’s working capital to such an extent that normal operating expenses often go unpaid.
+A bad loan consumes your agency’s working capital to such an extent that normal operating expenses often go unpaid.